UONGGuy/cpp-tutorial/cppOOP/object_oriented_programming_constructors.md

 Classes can contain other class objects as member variables.
 When the outer class is constructed, member variables will have their default constructors called by default.
-This happens before the body of the constructor exectutes.
+This happens before the body of the constructor executes.

 ```cpp
 #include <iostream>